Helastinen/Lotto-react/README.md

 ## Continue from here
-- Add button "Start lottery".
-DONE
-- Randomize selected winning numbers.
-DONE
-- Show winning numbers to user.
-DONE
+- fix tests
 - User can change number selection.
+- UI: button toggle for users selected numbers
+- check flexbox for usernumbers
+- user's Winning numbers are highlighted/shown.

 ## Purpose
 - Learn to create a single page react app in practise